Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 It was the dry season when we were there, so the falls were more of a trickle, but the scenery was no less spectacular.
 If you are there on a sunny day — which is likely because the area has a high amount of sunshine, the reflections in the pools are mesmerising.

 Oudtshoorn is known as the ostrich capital of the world.
-The town thrived in the late 1800s and early 1900s due to the popularity of ostrich feathers adorning ladies’ haute couture across the world.
+The town thrived in the late 1800s and early 1900s due to the popularity of ostrich feathers in ladies’ haute couture worldwide.

 The ostriches are now farmed for their meat (which is low in fat), their leather, and feathers for dusters and the like.